The Kingdom of Heaven Is Actually Upon the Earth

 Editors’ Note: Many brothers and sisters long for the day when they can be raised up into heaven and can meet the Lord, and this is the greatest dream of everyone who believes in the Lord.
 But it is prophesied in Revelation: “The tabernacle of God is with men, and he will dwell with them….”
 This passage of scripture says that the kingdom of God will come on earth, so will we go up to heaven in the future, or will we be reunited with the Lord on earth?
 We trust you would all like to know the answer to this question.
 Today, we recommend a sister’s experiences for you to read, and we believe that, when you have finished reading it, you will all reap the harvest.

-The greatest longing we believers have is to be able to enter the kingdom of heaven and to enjoy the eternal bliss bestowed on man by the Lord.
-Each time I heard a pastor preach that the place the Lord will prepare for us in the future is in heaven, and there will be fields of gold and walls of jade, gems will glisten everywhere, and we can eat the fruit of the tree of life and drink the water of the river of life, that there will be no more pain, no more tears and no more sorrow, and all will be free and liberated, I would feel a surge of such emotion and such joy.
-This is a place I longed for so much, and my life on earth of toil and sorrow did indeed make me feel so weary.
-I would then rush all around and expend myself enthusiastically for the Lord; I would spread the gospel and establish churches, and I never stopped no matter how painful or difficult it got.
-Especially now that we’re in the last days and the Lord would soon return and take us all back to the heavenly home, I worked and expended myself even more actively.
+The greatest longing we believers have is to be able to enter the kingdom of heaven, and to enjoy the eternal bliss bestowed upon man by the Lord.
+Every time I heard a pastor say in a sermon that the place the Lord will prepare for us in the future is up in the heavens, that there will be fields of gold and walls of jade, gems will glisten everywhere, we’ll be able to eat the fruit of the tree of life and drink the water of the river of life, there will be no more pain, tears, or sorrow, and all will be free and liberated, I would feel this incredible surge of emotion and joy.
+This is a place I longed for so much, and my life on earth of toil and sorrow truly left me so weary within my heart.
+And so, I ran around preaching the gospel and expending myself enthusiastically for the Lord; I would spread the gospel and establish churches, and I never stopped to catch a breath no matter how painful or difficult it got.
+Especially since I knew that we’re in the last days and that the Lord would soon return to take us all into our heavenly home, I worked and expended myself that much more proactively.

-At this moment, Sister Li said: “The Lord said: ‘Blessed are the pure in heart: for they shall see God’ (Mat 5:8).
-We ought to listen to the word of the Lord, and act as people who are pure of heart as we welcome the return of the Lord.
-Although the work that God carries out today does not conform to our conceptions and imaginations, still everything that God does is good, it is all for man, and among it all is the will of God, where the truth can be sought.
-If we don’t understand it thoroughly then we must first set aside ourselves and make an effort to seek the truth, so that we can receive the enlightenment of God and understand God’s will.
-Sister, open up your heart and speak about the things you still don’t understand, and we can seek together through fellowshiping.”
-I felt like what Sister Li had said made sense, I ought to calm down and seek, so, I said: “Sister, there’s one thing I don’t understand.
-Why is it that our final destination is not in heaven but rather here on earth?”
-Sister Li found John 3:13 “And no man has ascended up to heaven, but he that came down from heaven, even the Son of man which is in heaven” and Isaiah 66:1 “The heaven is my throne, and the earth is my footstool,” and gave me these two passages to read.
-Then she fellowshiped on the meaning of these two passages.
-Through the sister’s fellowship I felt my mind was all of a sudden clear.
-I also knew these passages from Scripture, so why was it that I never pondered over them before?
-The Lord clearly says that except for the Son of man who came down from heaven no man can ascend up to heaven, for heaven is God’s throne and earth is God’s footstool, so how could man deserve to ascend up to heaven?
-God created man on earth, and had him live on earth.
-From the day that God created man, man has inhabited the earth generation after generation, gradually increasing in number.
-All work that God has carried out to save man has also been on earth.
-This was something that God predestined long ago.
-It is something that no man can change.
-It seems that God’s kingdom is actually upon the earth, and that mankind’s final destination is on the earth and not in heaven!
-This whole time I had been living within my own conceptions and imagination, I delimited that God would return to bring me to heaven to live, but this really does not conform to the will of the Lord, this does not conform to the facts!
-However, I was still not willing to live this kind of life on earth where I was afflicted by Satan.
-So shortly after, I explained the thoughts I was having to Sister Li.
+Just at that moment, Sister Li said: “The Lord said: ‘Blessed are the pure in heart: for they shall see God’ (Matthew 5:8).
+We should listen to the word of the Lord; we should be pure in heart to welcome the return of the Lord.
+Although the work that God carries out today does not conform to our notions or imaginings, everything that God does is good, it is all for the sake of mankind, and it all contains the will of God—there’s truth to be sought within it.
+If we don’t have a thorough understanding, we have to first set ourselves aside and make an effort to seek the truth so that we can receive the enlightenment of God and understand His will.
+Sister, please open up your heart and share whatever you’re still unclear on, and we can seek together in fellowship.”
+I felt like what Sister Li had said made sense and that I should calm down and seek, so I said: “Sister, there’s one thing I don’t understand.
+Why is it that our final destination wouldn’t be in heaven, but rather here on earth?”
+Sister Li found John 3:13 “And no man has ascended up to heaven, but He that came down from heaven, even the Son of man which is in heaven” and Isaiah 66:1 “The heaven is My throne, and the earth is My footstool,” and gave me these two verses to read.
+She then fellowshiped on the meaning of these two passages.
+Her fellowship suddenly brought light into my heart—I was already familiar with these Bible verses, so hadn’t I ever really thought about them before?
+The Lord very clearly says that except for the Son of man who came down from heaven, no man can ascend up to heaven, for heaven is God’s throne and earth is God’s footstool, so how could man be worth of going up into heaven?
+God created man on earth and has us live on earth.
+From the very day that God created man, man has lived and multiplied on earth, generation after generation.
+All of God’s work to save mankind has also been carried out on earth.
+This was predestined by God long ago, and something that no one can change.
+She went on to tie the Bible into her fellowship, about how the Lord said He would prepare a place for us.
+She explained that this referred to God incarnate’s appearance and work on earth in the last days, and that He had predestined that we would be born in the last days, that we would hear God’s voice, be caught up before God’s throne, acceptand purification of the last days, and finally be led into the kingdom of God.
+This is the true meaning of the words, “where I am, there you may be also” (John 14:3).
+I saw that God’s kingdom is actually upon the earth, and that mankind’s final destination is on the earth and not in heaven!
+That whole time I had been living within my own notions and imaginings, I had delimited God’s return to just taking me up into heaven to live, but that was not at all in line with the Lord’s will, or with the facts!
+However, I still wasn’t willing to live this kind of life on earth, being afflicted by Satan.
+I then explained the thoughts within me to Sister Li.

-After listening to me, Sister Li opened up the book of The Word Appears in the Flesh, and read to me a passage from the word of Almighty God: “The life in rest is one without war, without filth, without persisting unrighteousness.
+After hearing me out, Sister Li opened up The Word Appears in the Flesh, and read a passage from the word of Almighty God to me: “The life in rest is one without war, without filth, without persisting unrighteousness.
 This is to say that it lacks Satan’s harassment (here ‘Satan’ refers to hostile forces), Satan’s corruption, as well as the invasion of any force opposed to God.
 Everything follows its own kind and worships the Lord of creation.
 Heaven and earth are entirely tranquil.
 This is humanity’s restful life. … After God and man enter into rest, Satan will no longer exist, and like Satan, those wicked people will also no longer exist.
 Before God and man enter into rest, those wicked individuals who once persecuted God upon earth and the enemies who were disobedient to Him upon earth will have already been destroyed; they will have been destroyed by the great disasters of the last days.
 After those wicked individuals have been completely destroyed, earth will never again know Satan’s harassment.
 Humanity will obtain complete salvation, and it will only be then that God’s work ends completely.
 These are the prerequisites for God and man to enter into rest” (“God and Man Will Enter Into Rest Together” in The Word Appears in the Flesh).